monero-project/monero-site/_i18n/ru/resources/moneropedia/p2pool.md

 ### The Basics

 Monero P2Pool is a peer-to-peer Monero @mining pool developed by SChernykh (also known as sech1).
-P2Pool was a concept was first developed for the Bitcoin blockchain but was never fully realized due to certain limitations, mainly because it had a problem with orphaned @blocks which is solved in Monero P2Pool with uncle blocks.
+P2Pool was a concept first developed for the Bitcoin blockchain but was never fully realized due to certain limitations, mainly because it had a problem with orphaned @blocks which is solved in Monero P2Pool with uncle blocks.